Rose Hill School...Where the Past Meets the Present!

 A Day at Rose Hill School

 Rose Hill School is not only an exhibit of a traditional one-room schoolhouse from Oklahoma's early days, but also a place where children can learn what education was like when their great-grandparents went to school.
-Now, fourth grade students from all over the state come to Rose Hill School for an enlightening and educational experience of what life was like for young people who lived in 1910.
+Now, third and fourth grade students from all over the state come to Rose Hill School for an enlightening and educational experience of what life was like for young people who lived in 1910.

 Dressed in period clothing and carrying makeshift syrup buckets containing their lunch, students participate in the living history program, "A Day at Rose Hill School."
 They pretend to travel back in time to become scholars attending one of Oklahoma's early one-room schools.
 Greeted at the door by a stern-looking school marm, the students file into the classroom and take their seats.
 During the day, the scholars have exercises in cursive writing, cyphering (arithmetic) with slateboards and chalk, and reading from McGuffey's readers.
 Scholars also study history, geography, do chores, and play games.*